Semiparametric Bayesian Estimation of Dynamic Discrete Choice Models: Introduction

-For the mutinomial choice case, \citet{chen_2017} uses exclusion restrictions (a subset of the state variables affects only current utility, but not state transition probabilities) to obtain identification and estimation results.
-In settings without exclusion restrictions, \citet{Norets_ddc_mult:11} shows that it is in principle possible to extend the method from \citet{NoretsTang2013} to compute the identified set in multinomial case, but it is computationally infeasible.
+For the multinomial choice case, \citet{chen_2017} uses exclusion restrictions (a subset of the state variables affects only current utility, but not state transition probabilities) to obtain identification and estimation results.
+In settings without exclusion restrictions, \citet{Norets_ddc_mult:11} shows that it is in principle possible to extend the method from \citet{NoretsTang2013} to compute the identified set in multinomial case, but it is computationally very difficult.

-In this paper, we propose a tractable semiparametric estimation method applicable to the multinomial choice case.
+In this paper, we propose a tractable semiparametric estimation method applicable to the general multinomial choice case.
 It is based on modeling the unknown distribution of shocks by a finite mixture of extreme value distributions with a varying number of mixture components.
 Our approach exploits the analytical tractability of extreme value distributions and the flexibility of the location-scale mixtures.
 The unobserved utility shocks can be integrated out analytically in the likelihood function and the expected value functions, similarly to the case with extreme value distributed shocks.
 At the same time, we show that the location-scale mixtures can approximate densities from a large nonparametric class in an appropriate distance and that for any given distribution of utility shocks, a finite mixture of extreme value distributions can deliver exactly the same conditional choice probabilities.
 Posterior concentration on the identified sets of utility parameters and the distribution of shocks is an implication of these results.
 We implement the Bayesian approach to inference for the model using Hamiltonian Monte Carlo and an approximately optimal reversible jump Markov chain Monte Carlo (MCMC) algorithm from \cite{Norets2017mcmc}.
 Similarly to \citet{NoretsTang2013}, frequentist confidence sets for identified sets can also be computed from the MCMC output.

 We apply our framework to binary and multinomial choice models.
 For the binary dynamic choice model from \cite{Rust:87}, our approach delivers estimation results that are consistent with the previous literature on semiparametric estimation (\citet{NoretsTang2013}).
 For the multinomial choice model of medical care use and work absence from \citet{Gilleskie_Eca:98}, we demonstrate how uncertainty about model parameters and counterfactuals increases when the distributional assumptions on the shocks are relaxed.
 Moreover, we show that the standard dynamic logit model can deliver misleading results, especially about counterfactuals, when the shocks are not extreme value distributed.
 Our semiparametric approach delivers reliable inference in these settings.